+Instructional sequence applies to more than the high-level organization of a learning asset.
+Instructional designers must also carefully consider the order of instruction within particular learning experiences in the learning asset, such as individual lessons or discrete knowledge sharing assets.
+A model known as Gagne’s “Nine Events of Instruction” is an important touchstone for determining the sequence of instruction in a lesson plan or in the design of a discrete knowledge sharing asset.

-Robert Gagne was an educational psychologist who was best known for developing what he referred to as “conditions for learning,” which delineated the types of instruction that are most appropriate for specific types of learning.
-The purpose of developing the conditions of learning was to provide a structure for those who design instruction to be more successful.
-His “Nine Events of Instruction” taxonomy provides a useful framework for defining actions that support learning within a discrete instructional experience, such as a lesson.
+Robert Gagne was an educational psychologist who was best known for developing what he referred to as “conditions for learning.”
+The conditions refer to the types of instruction that are most appropriate for specific types of learning.
+Their purpose is to provide a structure that will support successful instruction.
+His “Nine Events of Instruction” taxonomy provides a useful framework for defining the order of actions that support learning within an instructional experience.

 Gagne’s “Nine Events,” in order, are: